 Ecology: The described specimens were found growing on standing and fallen hardwood trunks on two different islands at the Boston Harbor Islands National Recreation Area.

-Jülich, W. (1980).
+Jülich, W. & Stalpers, J. A. (1980).
 The Resupinate Non-poroid Aphyllophorales of the Temperate Northern Hemisphere.
-North-Holland Publishing Company.
+North-Holland Publishing Company, Amsterdam, Oxford, New York.

 Athelia salicum is found on decaying wood and can spread across a large area.
 When fresh, it has a merulioid texture.